Back to Health News & Stories

 Proper hand washing is vital in reducing the spread of colds and viruses.
 These 10 hand-washing facts offer more than just basic tips to keep your family healthy all year long.

-These 10 hand-washing facts go beyond the basics to help you and your family stay healthy all year long.
+Handwashing plays a powerful role in preventing the spread of everyday illnesses like colds, flu, and stomach bugs.
+These 10 hand-washing facts go beyond the basics to help you and your family stay healthier all year long.

-Soap and water are the gold standard for hand washing.
+Soap and water – the gold standard for hand washing.

 The soap’s ingredients are not as important as the lather it creates.
 The lather is the mechanism for trapping, removing, and rinsing away microorganisms.
 Friction is your friend—make sure to work up a good foamy froth with whatever soap you use.